openblockchains/awesome-diem/README.md

 ## Articles

-- [Libra: The Path Forward](https://developers.libra.org/blog/2019/06/18/the-path-forward), June 18, 2019 by Libra Engineering Team - Today we are announcing the Libra testnet, a live demonstration of an early prototype of the technology behind Libra - a simple global currency and financial infrastructure that can empower billions of people...
+- [Libra: The Path Forward](https://developers.libra.org/blog/2019/06/18/the-path-forward) by Libra Engineering Team by June 18, 2019 - Today we are announcing the Libra testnet, a live demonstration of an early prototype of the technology behind Libra - a simple global currency and financial infrastructure that can empower billions of people...

 ## Articles (de)